chen-siyuan/ray-casting-racing/README.md

 #### Observer control

 The user would be able to control the movements (forward/backward + turning) of the observer.
-The user would not be able to change the number of rays nor the span of vision of the observer.
+The user would not be able to change the number of rays nor the span of vision of the observer. **NEED TO ADD MOTION SYSTEM**

 ### Vision panel - distance-to-height transformation, vision display